Convergence (comics): Convergence: The Flash

 As Barry cabs back to work, he and his driver sense a tension in the air that is unexpected and unusual.
 Receiving another page, he exits the cab to make a call back to Josie, who warns of an urgent crime scene investigation where he's needed.
-Seeing traffic piling up, he pays off the driver and decides to walk the eight blocks to the scene.
-However, he is surprised when he sees that the dome has disappeared.
+Seeing traffic piling up, he pays off the driver and decides to walk the eight blocks to the scene, but is surprised when he sees that the dome has disappeared.
 A voice then rings out a warning that, with the dome gone, champions must rise up from all of the cities on the planet Telos' surface and fight for the survival of their homes.
 Barry runs to find Bruce and tell him what he heard, but as he runs, he feels himself getting faster and faster.
-His connection with Speed Force is back.
+His connection with the Speed Force is back.
 Gleefully, he opens his ring and dons his uniform as The Flash.

-Climbing to a high vantage point on the edge of Gotham, Barry realizes with horror that this isn't Earth at all and there are other cities out there.
+Climbing to a high vantage point on the edge of Gotham, Barry realizes with horror that this is not Earth at all and there are other cities out there.
 Worriedly, he calls out to the voice he heard earlier begging to know who it was and what he meant.
 Knowing that he is one of the champions, he calls out that he's ready.
 A challenger from another city answers him admitting that, while he is not eager to fight, they are supposed to.
 He too has only just got his powers back.
 Barry's prospective opponent believes that he is Superman.